hirrasaadsheikh/mario-html5/README.md

 ## Given Task

 ### 1. Change the “skin” of Mario
-#### a.
+#### .
 Change the look of the main character.
 You can make it whatever you like (even changing the hue/saturation works).
 The more different, the better.
 ### 2. Invert the Timer in this Mario Game:
 #### .
 The current timer of the game is a count down, you need to change it to a count up that shows the amount of time spent for one play of the game.
 ### 3. Change direction keys: